LibraryOfCongress/concordia/static-pages/about.md

 For a detailed description of how to transcribe, review, tag, and more read the [Long Form Instructions link] available on the transcription page.
 Remember, our goal is to make transcriptions that are readable to computers and humans, with minimal markup, not attempting to recreate the layout of the original images.

-## Registration and accounts
+## Do I have to register for an account?

 Registering for an account is optional, but gives you access to the tagging and reviewing features of Make Your Mark.
-Go to the [Register] link on the top right of the home page [link].
-Click “Register”.
+Go to the [Register](/account/register) to make an account.
 Create a username, which will be visible to other volunteers and users of the site.
 Enter your email address in the “Email” field (this will not be visible to or shared with other users), and in the password field create a unique password with a combination of capital and lowercase letters, numbers and special characters such as #, $, !, or %.

 If you've forgotten your password click Login, then "Forgot my password".
 You will receive an email with a link asking you to reset your password.
-You may also change your password in you are logged in from within your profile.
+You may also change your password within your profile.

+Why do we ask for your email?
+Your email address gives us the ability to support you.
+Community managers are here to help with account administration like changes to your profile, troubleshooting any issues with contributing to a transcription, or to answer general questions.
+We will never share your information with other institutions or individuals.
+At registration you can opt in to receive email updates on Make Your Mark campaigns and features – you can also [register for emails from us here](https://updates.loc.gov/accounts/USLOC/subscriber/new?topic_id=USLOC_175).

 ## Privacy and cookies